RichieRob/PredictionPerpsDocs/docs/SamFeedback.md

 7. **Post-Deflationary User Incentives**
    In Phase 2, when PPGT is no longer distributed with rewards, new users receive only USDPP/USDC.
 This shifts their role to "just users" without ownership, potentially reducing loyalty or engagement compared to early adopters.

-8. **Diverging Incentives Post-Cutoff**
+8. **Divergent Incentives**
    Once PPGT distribution stops, platform ownership is no longer distributed to new users.
-This creates a divide where token holders’ incentives (e.g., maximizing protocol revenue or token price) may diverge from those of new users, who lack skin in the game and focus solely on earning rewards.
+This creates a divide where token holders’ incentives (e.g., maximizing protocol revenue or token price) which may diverge from those of new users.